-After many years of informal networking, and more than a year of careful planning, I’m excited to announce that a group of colleagues from around Aotearoa has formed a Charitable Trust dedicated to supporting the future of Dramatic Inquiry in this country.
+After many years of informal networking, and more than a year of careful planning, I’m excited to announce that a group of colleagues from around Aotearoa has formed a Trust dedicated to supporting the future of Dramatic Inquiry in this country.
 The Dramatic Inquiry Network Aotearoa Trust is a holding name.
 We intend to review this over time as we form an identity and processes more aligned with te āo Māori.

 The Trust has developed a governance structure based on the metaphor of the harekeke.
 There’s a Board of four (Te Awhi Rito) which includes two chairpersons, with one identifying as tangata whenua.
 The idea is that this group supports and upholds individuals or groups (Rito) who wish to lead projects, networking and professional development around the country.
 In turn, the Board is supported by and accountable to our advisors / mentors and other inspirational people within our field, present and past (Kaumatua / Tupuna).

 The Trust has been formed with no formal membership model.
 This means anyone from the wide community of educators around Aotearoa with an interest in Dramatic Inquiry and a passion for sustaining and growing it in future, is welcome to attend meetings, feed in ideas, lead and contribute to projects.
 The goal is to work together maintaining a fertile soil so that the flowers and fruit of the harekeke can emerge from our projects for the benefit of all tamariki.
 A key premise of the Trust is that it is run on a not-for-profit charitable basis, with resources freely available to all.
 Another core focus is on culturally sustaining practices and processes that will help Dramatic Inquiry evolve within the unique context of Aotearoa New Zealand.